 Homework is diagnostic and provides helpful information for teachers to plan future lessons, therefore mistakes are welcome and useful to school staff.
 If parents have any concerns about the levels of home learning or the content etc. we ask that they write notes on the work or please see the child's class teacher, rather than allowing the child to become distressed.
+Similarly, if a piece of home learning is taking than anticipated, please tell your child that they have worked hard and have completed enough.
+Then write a note on the work of how long the amount they did produce took to do.
 We do not want a child to get upset about home learning, with good communication between parent, child and teacher something can be worked out.